Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Evaluation

-\mypar{Discussion} \sys requires three round trips to complete a payment, while LN requires only 1.5. \sys must synchronize nodes off-chain with additional messages to support asynchronous blockchain access.
-In addition, \sys is network-bound: replicating state to committee members increases latency.
+In summary, \sys requires three network round trips to complete a payment, while LN requires only 1.5. \sys must synchronize nodes off-chain with extra messages to support asynchronous blockchain access.
+In addition, \sys is network-bound: chain replication increases latency.